-A new lecture series entitled ‘Seeing Myself in Science (SMISe)’ that features scientists from diverse ethnicities and backgrounds with various perspectives, the 'New Scientists' of today.
+Established in Fall 2016 the lecture series ‘Seeing Myself in Science (SMISe)’ features scientists from diverse ethnicities and backgrounds with various perspectives, who are the 'New Scientists' of today.

 CELEBRATING EXCELLENCE IN SCIENCE